 This section reviews marine and land use plans, both statutory and non-statutory and their relevance to coastal activities and development.
 Plans are important as they set the framework in which decisions will be made on whether or not to permit development.
 In particular for more complex and large scale developments, it is important to be aware of the policies within these plans for the site; adhering to these policies will ensure that the granting of permission is more likely.

 Marine planning and licensing should not be considered as separate entities.
-The marine planning system will set the regulatory framework within which individual licence decisions will be made on a case-by-case basis.
+The marine planning system sets the regulatory framework within which individual licence decisions will be made on a case-by-case basis.
 This is similar to the process in the terrestrial planning system, with local plans setting the framework for planning permission decisions.
 The government has produced a plain English guide that explains the planning system.

 In general, land use plan boundaries coincide with the local authority's administrative boundary.
 Coastal local authorities normally have administrative control and jurisdiction over areas down to the low water mark.
 There are however exceptions to this general rule, and you should check with your local planning authority to see if you need their permission for development at sites below the mean low water mark.
 Marine planning relates to planning decisions for the coast, estuaries and tidal waters (which sometimes extend a long distance inland), as well as developments that impact on these areas, such as infrastructure.
 Specifically it applies up to the mean high water springs mark.
 This means that the intertidal zone is covered by both the land and marine planning systems.